Cairnburgh Castle: Structure

 An unusual feature of the castle its that its defences straddle both islands.
 Cairn na Burgh Mòr contains a barrack block, chapel, courtyard and guard-house and its smaller companion isle has another guard-house and a well.

 History

 13th century

 The castle, which may have begun its existence as a Viking fortress called Kiarnaborg, has been held by a variety of individuals since its first recorded appearance in 1249.
 It is mentioned in the 13th century Hákonar saga Hákonarsonar as the property of an island king of the family of Somerled, demanded of him by Alexander III of Scotland.
 The Gazetteer for Scotland reports that the castle's owner at least from 1249 to 1269 was Clan MacDougall, descendants of Somerled through his son Dubgall.
 When the MacDougall clan supported John de Balliol against Robert de Brus in the Wars of Scottish Independence, the Crown seized the castle.
 Temporarily occupied by Clan MacDonald, it at some point became the property of Clan MacLean.

+15th century

+In 1409, Hector Maclean, chief of Clan Maclean, received a charter from his uncle Donald of Islay, Lord of the Isles for certain lands.
+In the charter Hector was described as Lord of Duart Castle and constable of the castle of Cairnburg.